jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs10.md

 #### v.23
 >A fool finds pleasure in evil conduct, but a man of understanding delights in wisdom.

+==🔥One's character is revealed in what one enjoys.== Evil conduct to the fool is "like sport" ("pleasure"); like child's play, it is so easy.
+This evil conduct is contrasted with wisdom, the delight of those who have understanding.
+#allenpross

 #### v.28
 >The prospect of the righteous is joy, but the hopes of the wicked come to nothing.